Pennsylvania’s gardens are warmly welcoming all year long –providing especially cozy respites of lush greenery when the weather turns cold.

 Phipps Convervatory and Bontanical Gardens

-The glasshouse has been the centerpiece of Phipps since it opened to the public 1893.
+The glasshouse has been the centerpiece of Phipps since it opened to the public in 1893.
 Today, the 14-room structure is filled with thousands of tropical plants, including exceptionally rare specimens and endangered species.
-One star of the collection is the notorious “corpse” flower — it blooms so infrequently and briefly that when it last opened a blossom in 2017 thousands of visitors lined up to get a whiff of its distinctive, pungent scent.
+One star of the collection is the notorious “corpse” flower — it blooms so infrequently and briefly that when it last opened a blossom in 2013 thousands of visitors lined up to get a whiff of its distinctive, pungent scent.

 On any winter day, you can experience species native to the tropical regions of Asia, Africa, the Pacific islands, and the Americas.